larevolucia/reeltracker_cli/README.md

 - On the form, select **Google Drive API** on the dropdownlist os APIs.
 - Select **App Data** regarding the type of data to be used.
 - Fill in the name of the service account and the account ID (_You'll need this to configure your script_).
-- Click and create and continue.
+- Click and **Create and Continue**.

 ####  IV.
 Save credentials information
 - You'll be redirect to a credential screen.
 Select the e-mail address under **Service Account** and click on the edit button.
-- Navigate to Keys and click go to _Add Key > Create New Key_
+- Navigate to Keys and go to _Add Key > Create New Key_
 - Select JSON and create.
-- The create will automatically trigger a download of the json file.
+- This action will automatically trigger a download of the json file.

 #### V. Project configuration
 - Move the downloaded file to the root folder of your project.
 You can name it **creds.json** as I did, or give it another name.
 Just be sure that the name is matching in your `run.py` file.